-Perennial flowers are the way to go!
-They return year after year, bringing color to the garden.
+Perennial flowers return year after year, bringing color to the garden.
 Once established, they require little maintenance.
-Here are perennial plant care tips—from planting to dividing to winter care.
+Here are perennial planting tips—plus, all about dividing perennials.

 What Are Perennials Versus Annuals

 Perennials are plants that live in the ground for more than two years while annuals only grow for one season, produce seeds, and then die.
 There are also biennials which live for two growing seasons before setting seed.
 Perennials die back down to the ground every fall, but their roots survive the winter, and plants re-sprout in the spring.